-Because we are human—and want to be seen in a good light by others—we try to project an image of ourselves that people will like and respect.
-John Ritenbaugh explains that, unfortunately, the image we project is often based in pride.
-The Old Testament story of Job provides us an example of a man whom God forced to see himself as he really was, and his true self-image paved the way to a spectacular leap forward in spiritual growth.
+The story of Job reveals a man whom God forced to see himself as he really was, and his true self-image paved the way to a leap forward in spiritual growth.

-Within this parable Christ shows the principle of reciprocity.
 Just as we have been forgiven a huge, unpayable debt, so must we extend forgiveness to those who owe us, showing that we appreciate what has been done for us.

 Because of their different attitudes, people react to God's calling differently.
 The Parable of the Two Sons explains that one's ultimate obedience to God is the one that really matters!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.